angular/angular/aio/content/guide/language-service.md

 hints, and navigation inside your Angular templates whether they are external in an HTML file or embedded in annotations/decorators in a string.
-The Angular Language Service autodetects that you are opening an Angular file, reads your `ts.config` file, finds all the templates you have in your application, and then provides language services for any templates that you open.
+The Angular Language Service autodetects that you are opening an Angular file, reads your `tsconfig.json` file, finds all the templates you have in your application, and then provides language services for any templates that you open.